sentienhq/Sentien-Launcher/README.md

-Zeno
+Sentien Launcher (BETA)
 ======
-Zeno is a *blazingly* fast launcher for android requiring nearly no memory to run.
+Sentien Launcher is a super fast launcher for android requiring nearly no memory to run.

 Based on KISS launcher!